gopinnath/quick-ansible-vault/README.md

 # quick-ansible-vault
 Dockerfile that allows encryption of the file using Ansible Vault.

+# Use Case
+Storing the secured property files that having password / secret keys in clear text is not recommended, Ansible Vault can be utilized to encrypt the such secured files (using AES256 based algorithm).
+Setting up Ansible Vault is difficult task on windows machine.

 # Introduction
+This solution provides an ability for developer to encrypt the secured properties file without going through the hassle of installing Ansible on Windows machine.
 The intent of this dockerfile is to provide ability to encrypt files using ansible-vault command with simple password text.
-This code was used on the Window 10 with Docker Installed.
+This code was used on the Window 10 with Docker Installed and can be used where ever the docker container can be executed.
+Developers workstation with Docker installed can be utilized perform the encryption (without need for Ansible Installation).
+Ansible Vault Solution can be used to build and executed as single command line statement (for encryption).

 # Build Docker Image
 Following command can be used for the creation of the Docker image file: